loganhasson/loganhasson.github.io/source/_posts/2013-09-25-understanding-rebasing.markdown

 ![A more verbose Git repository](/images/repo-2.jpg)

 As it stands, `feature` begins it's life as a child of our second commit.
 If we `rebase` it onto `master` we are essentially saying, "Nope, let's rewrite history.
-Let's pretend that `feature` began it's life as a child of our fifth commit (the most current commit in the `master` branch)."
+Let's pretend that `feature` began it's life as a child of our sixth commit (the most current commit in the `master` branch)."
 So to make this rebase happen, we run the following commands:

 ```
 git checkout feature
 git rebase master
 ```

-What Git does, to rewrite history, is take every commit between **C2** and **C5** (inclusive) and apply it to the `feature` branch.
+What Git does, to rewrite history, is take every commit between **C2** and **C6** (inclusive) and apply it to the `feature` branch.
 Because, for the `feature` branch to have a new base, it needs to know the whole history of that particlar base (parent).

 (Essentially, `feature` needs to get caught up.
 And for that to happen, it needs to "know" everything the `master` branch "knows" up until the current moment.
 And how can that happen?
 Git has to, one by one, apply every change (commit) in `master`'s history to `feature`.)